AlessandroSerra/ultrafast_water_ice/README.md

 gpumd > log.production 2>&1
 ```

-The file `excited-indexes.dat` contains the indices of the molecules excited during the Wigner initialization step.
+The file `excited-indexes.dat` contains the indices of the atoms excited during the Wigner initialization step.

 ## Tools